triblondon/tribot/README.md

 npm install
 ```

 Note: the dependency tree includes [node-gyp](https://github.com/TooTallNate/node-gyp) which can [be problematic](https://github.com/TooTallNate/node-gyp/issues/341) to install on MacOS.
 I found that using the latest 0.10.* version of Node and the latest version of npm solved the problem.
+There are still some [issues with node-xmpp](#node-xmpp-issues), however.

 Create a config file: